CaioFPeres/LoadBalancer/README.md

 # LoadBalancer
-This is a Load Balancer implemented with Round Robin approach in C# and Docker.
+This is a Load Balancer implemented with Round Robin approach in C#, using Docker.

 ![alt text](https://i.imgur.com/AJqHkPu.png)